 Is your winter training just not, well, challenging enough?
 Try your hand at the Rapha Festive 500.

-The Strava challenge has become a legendary way for road cyclists to up the endurance (and test the patience of family members) over the festive period, with participants set the task of riding 500km between Christmas Eve and New Year’s Eve.
+The Strava challenge has become a legendary way for riders to up the endurance (and test the patience of family members) over the festive period, with participants set the task of riding 500km between Christmas Eve and New Year’s Eve.

 Whisper it, but it is possible to train over the winter period without subjecting yourself to the harsh conditions that come with it.
-Even swapping one outdoor ride per week for an indoor one can revitalise your training plan and help keep you motivated.
+Even swapping one outdoor ride per week for an indoor workout can revitalise your training and help keep you motivated.

 Listen to music